COMPREDICT-GmbH/ai-sdk-python/README.md

 AI Core requires from the user, to authenticate with token, generated with user's AI CORE username and password.

+**WARNING**: Bear in mind, that this type of authentication is working only for v2 of AI Core API.

 **There are two ways in which user can generate needed token:**

 1. **Generate token directly with utility function** (this approach requires user to pass url to AICore as well):